AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute.md

 ## Ways to contribute:

+For detailed information on how to add particular aspects, see the following guides:

+{% include section-navigation-tiles.html type="contribute" affiliations=true search=true %}

 ### GitHub Issues

 If you find an error, bug or mistake, please [make a GitHub issue](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/issues/new) detailing the problem and we will do our best fix it as soon as we can.
 This can also be done by clicking the `!` symbol next to the title of any page.